Nextome/nextome-documentation-zudoku/pages/mobile/localization/basic-features.md

 # Basic Features

-In this section you can find some basic use of the Localization SDKs such as:
+In this section you can find some basic use of the Localization SDK such as:
 - Start localization
 - Stop localization
 - Observe the SDK status